embroider-build/content-tag/README.md

   contents: string;

   /**
-   * Byte range of the contents, inclusive of inclusive of the
+   * Range of the contents, inclusive of the
    * `<template></template>` tags.
    */
-  range: {
+  range: Range;
-    start: number;
-    end: number;
-  };

   /**
-   * Byte range of the template contents, not inclusive of the
+   * Range of the template contents, not inclusive of the
    * `<template></template>` tags.
    */
   contentRange: {